-Want to learn more about managing International SMS Dialing Permissions on your Twilio project?
-Need to send outbound messages outside of your country, and want to select the regions and countries you’ll allow?
-This guide will help you with this as well as answer common questions about Geo Permissions.
+Want to learn more about managing Messaging Geographic Permissions on your Twilio project?
+Need to send outbound messages outside of your home country?
+This guide will help you with this, as well as answer common questions about Messaging Geographic Permissions.

 Table of Contents

-- Can I manage different international SMS permissions for individual subaccounts?
+- Can I manage different Messaging Geographic Permissions for individual subaccounts?

 - Why am I receiving Error 21408 when trying to send SMS to certain recipients or regions?